pronoiac/the-manual/the-manual.md

 In the past ten years it has become the trend for the writer (of songs) to retain the copyright of their work and either just get the publishers to administrate it, or have their own accountants do the lot.

 If the rise of the UK indie label can be seen as a positive offspring of punk sensibilities, a very negative one was the cult of the very big advance.
-This can be traced back to the supposed situationalist shenanigans of Malcolm McLaren.
+This can be traced back to the supposed situationist shenanigans of Malcolm McLaren.
 The idea that the major record companies were some how being ripped off and some clever scam was being pulled was totally false.
 There was no Great Rock 'n' Roll Swindle.
 The four living ex-members of the band have nothing left except fading memories of their glory days, like fuddled old soldiers; a front man trapped by his own cynicism and a corpse forever young.
 While the record companies and publishers involved are still getting bigger and stronger and the employees are busy negotiating their next rise over the expense account lunch.
 It's as if Malcolm never understood Faust.

-Another point that we can throw in at this juncture is that down through the history of pop music the cult of the svengali figure has often risen.
+Another point that we can throw in at this juncture is that down through the history of pop music the cult of the Svengali figure has often risen.
 Svengalis might be very interesting characters but invariably make bad businessmen.
 They spend too much of their time cultivating their own image and coping with their own creative urges.
 We repeat, it has only been possible since the beginning of 1988 to single-handedly achieve what this manual is all about.